layout copilot mockup

 I created the first UI for Twitter Knowledge Graph schema management, providing users with a web-based no-code interface for interrogating, creating, and managing schemas in the Twitter Knowledge Graph.

-The design is a standard schema builder with add-ons that make the experience usable for all personas.
+The design is a schema builder with add-ons that make the experience usable for all personas.

 Key features include: